Skip to main content

 /**

-* Declare callback functions for communication with the AppGuard SDK
+* Declare the callback function for communicating with the AppGuard SDK.

-* It is generally recommended to implement this at the top of the AppDelegate Source file.
+* It is generally a good practice to implement this at the top of the AppDelegate source file.

 */